-Mortgage company Freddie Mac said Thursday the nationwide average for a 30-year mortgage rose to 3.80 percent from 3.76 percent last week.
+Mortgage buyer Freddie Mac said Thursday that the average 30-year fixed-rate mortgage ticked up to 3.58 percent from 3.57 percent last week.
 It's far below its level a year ago of 3.84 percent.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country at the beginning of each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average fee for a 30-year mortgage was 0.6 point, unchanged from last week.
-The fee for a 15-year mortgage also remained at 0.6 point.
+The average fee for a 30-year mortgage was 0.6 point, up from 0.5 point last week.
+The fee for a 15-year loan was unchanged at 0.5 point.

 Rates on adjustable five-year mortgages averaged 2.8 percent this week, up from 2.78 percent last week.
 The fee was steady at 0.5 percent.